The EPA, NSW Health and Wollongong City Council work together as part of the Lead and Other Heavy Metal Contaminants Working Group.

 Many communities have implemented simple and effective ways to help live safely with lead in their surroundings.

 Find out how to Stay Safe From Lingering Lead with simple and effective measures to identify and manage health risks in and around the home and garden.
+This page also links to fact sheets in several community languages.

 A Health Investigation Level of 300 parts per million of lead in residential soil is the level that triggers further investigation.
 A health investigation level of 20 parts per million of cadmium in residential soil is the level that triggers further investigation.